mathieucarbou/MycilaMQTT/docs/index.md

   A cert bundle contains all major CA authorities so any official mqtt server with a domain name and valid certificate that is trusted by an authority will work with the cert bundle.

 A python script in `tools` folder allows to download and prepare the cert bundle.

-# Alternatives

-[PsychicMqttClient](https://github.com/theelims/PsychicMqttClient) is also an MQTT library based on ESP-IDF written by [@theelims](https://github.com/theelims) that you might want to consider, which is more feature rich and has better support for CA bundles.